EvaSomewellCodes/Chorlang/TECH_SPEC.md

 4. **Standard Library** – Provide utilities for file IO, networking, and basic data structures.
 5. **IDE Support and Visual Studio** – Develop the "Studio" environment to visualize programs as choreography.

-## 8. Future Ideas
+## 9. Future Ideas

-- Visual debugging through dance diagrams.
+- Live-coded choreography for interactive performances.
-- Built-in linting that encourages elegant flows.
+- Advanced visualization tools that render real-time dance animations.
-- A package repository called "Stage" for sharing dances (libraries).
+- Community-driven extensions distributed through the Stage repository.

 ChoreLang invites developers to craft applications as if directing a performance.
 By blending practical tooling with artistic inspiration, it aims to make coding a graceful and enjoyable experience.